-Before I started writing this post, I decided to conduct some online research on painting with watercolors for beginners.
+Before I started writing this article, I decided to conduct some online research on painting with watercolors for beginners.
 That way, I reasoned, I wouldn’t gloss over any points, and I could craft an altogether better post.
 And … holy moly.
 I personally use watercolors all the time, and the information I found on Google overwhelmed me.
 After reading too many “information overload” articles, I threw up my hands and decided to go rogue.
-In this post, you’ll find the simple points that I think are important if you’re trying your hand at watercolors for the first time!
+In this post, you’ll find the simple points that I think are important if you’re trying your hand at watercolors for the first time.

-Before you get started with watercolors, you’ll need a few basic supplies.
+To dive into the world of watercolors, you’ll need a few basic supplies.
 They include:

 Once you’ve got your watercolor palette, it’s time to think about brushes.